4jayXD/ajays-headcrab-mod-base/README.md

 Download the *HeadcrabBehaviourBase* & *ZombieBehaviourBase* Add them to your mod's files. *& reference them in the mod.json.*

-Or download the example files.
+Download the example files for a head start

 Also before you go and start making your headcrab, just please give me some fukin credit :D